 - He has held his Chartered Financial Analyst (CFA) designation since 1999.

 - Member of the Investment Analysts Society of San Francisco, Chicago Quantitative Alliance and the CFA Institute.

-Tony is a graduate of the University of Kansas and serves on the board of advisors to both its School of Business and its Accounting and Information Systems program.
+Tony is a graduate of the University of Kansas and serves on the board of advisors to its School of Business.
+In 2007, Tony was recognized by the KU Business School as a distinguished alumnus.
 He is also an instrument-rated private pilot.
 Tony and his wife Vicki were married in 1982 and reside in Dallas, Texas.

 Acadian Asset Management, LLC

 H. Gifford Fong